 This workshop takes place in world famous Death Valley National Park.
 We’ll be learning in outstanding locations and will have access to all of Death Valley's incredible scenery.
 We'll visit, practice camera techniques, and expose film at several of Death Valley's most inspiring locations.

 Lodging is available at Stovepipe Wells Village in Death Valley National Park.
 Rooms have been blocked for the group at Stovepipe Wells Village; registrants are responsible for payment and will be provided lodging information and a Group Code upon workshop registration.
 You may also choose to camp in one of the Park's developed campgrounds.

 Plan for independent breakfasts, sack lunches/snacks while in the field, and optional group dinners at Stovepipe Wells Tollroad Restaurant at the close of each day's instruction.
 More information regarding meals/food is provided upon registration.

 Registration and Payment

 To guarantee registration in this workshop, full payment is required.
-Previous workshop participants can enjoy a 10% discount on tuition and should contact Michael to register.
+Previous workshop participants may enjoy a 10% discount on tuition and should contact Michael to register.